georglauterbach/uncore/documentation/content/architecture/overview.md

 ## Architecture

-The bootstrapping process of _unCORE_ is explained in detail in the [bootstrapping documentation page][docs-bootstrapping].
+The bootstrapping process of _unCORE_ is explained in detail in the [bootstrapping documentation page][docs::bootstrapping].
 As we compile against UEFI targets, the entrypoint for our kernel is `#!rust fn efi_main()`, which calls `#!rust fn main()` in the end.
 There is no magic involved with this kernel - except for code clarity and code quality, of course - _unCORE_ also puts on its trousers one leg at a time.
 You should be able to navigate the code base quite easily - on the one hand because it is not too large, on the other hand because the code documentation for items allows you to jump through the code of you have a proper IDE setup.

 ## Modules